interrogator/corpkit/README.md

 >>> import os
 >>> from corpkit.corpus import Corpora

-# make a list of Corpus objects, then pass them to Corpora()
+# make a list of Corpus objects, then pass it to Corpora()
 >>> corpus_list = [Corpus(os.path.join(datadir, d)) for d in os.listdir(datadir)]
 >>> corpora = Corpora(corpus_list)